 The divorce process does take time.
 It may seem never ending and that can make it hard to visualise your life beyond divorce and what you need financially.
 When negotiating the finances, it is important to remember that divorce is a process and it will be concluded.
 It can be tempting to settle for less than you are entitled to just to get things over quicker but remember, this is your once chance to ensure that you provide financially for your future.
 You will have to live with your financial settlement for a lot longer than you will be going through the divorce itself.

 Friends may not stick around

 Divorce does strange things to a couple’s friendships.
 If you have socialised with other couples before divorce, the relationships within the group will inevitably change following a break up and each of your social circles will naturally evolve.
 People tell us that some friends who rallied round in the early days drifted off as the divorce progressed.
 This can be really hard to deal with but knowing that it’s so common can help it feel less personal.
-There are also many different sources that can offer emotional support should you need it.
+If you lose a few people along the way, this will only clear room for new positive and meaningful friendships.
+Don’t ever feel alone, there are also lots of different ways to get extra emotional support should you need it.

 Your ex will act out of character

 When you have been married to someone for years you might think that there’s very little you don’t know about them.
 You’d be wrong.
 Divorce alters the dynamics between people who have built a relationship on love and trust and the process of becoming two independent people instead of one unit generates survival instincts in both.
 As well as seeing another side of your spouse, you may notice another side to yourself too.
 If you expect your other half to be amenable to all your requests as you negotiate a settlement, you are probably not being realistic.
 Accept that both of you have your own agendas now and you will need to find some common ground to reach an agreement that is fair to both of you.